rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

       belongs_to :salesrep_id, 'SalesRep'
     end

-The value you must use as the identifier to link objects is the `object` property
+The value used as the identifier for linking objects is the `object` property:

     :::ruby
     def create